Business Relief

 Unlisted companies

-Shares in unlisted companies, which are not traded on a public stock exchange, often qualify for Business Relief
+Shares in UK-based unlisted companies, which are not traded on a public stock exchange, can qualify for Business Relief.

 AIM-listed companies

-Shares in AIM-listed companies, part of the Alternative Investment Market (AIM), can also qualify for Business Relief, providing a unique opportunity to invest in smaller publicly listed companies, with tax advantages
+Shares in AIM-listed companies (previously known as the Alternative Investment Market), can also qualify for Business Relief, while providing a unique opportunity to invest in smaller publicly listed companies.

-Why use Business Relief as an IHT solution?
+Why use Business Relief as an estate planning solution?

 Faster tax benefits